Field Notes

 • Strong from what, exactly?

-Iron Gump describes an epiphany: “you get strong from doing the thing.”
-Not from progressive overload protocols or adding plates to the bar, but from holding a low horse stance while moving through 64 Tai Chi movements with shoulders aligned over hips and head floating like a balloon.
-According to Gump, if you calibrate these… more →
+Iron Gump describes an epiphany: you get strong from doing the thing.
+Not from progressive overload or adding plates, but from holding low horse stance through sixty-four Tai Chi movements with precise alignment.
+This contradicts conventional strength training wisdom favoring heavier weights and systematic overload.
+But Gump describes different strength—capacity to maintain alignment under sustained… more →

 • What Classes Can’t Teach